PosterFrame3.0.png

 Local Public Media Service Is Essential

 Millions of Americans trust local public media as a reliable source of local information, inspiration, educational services, and for connection to their communities.
-The Public Media Bridge Fund is helping stations secure their future and build their service to communities.
+The Public Media Bridge Fund is helping stations secure their future and enhance their service to communities.

 Our Impact So Far

-Funding so far is already helping secure local public media service in communities across the country — with more support on the way.
+Initial grants are helping secure local public media service in communities across the country — with more support on the way.

 Map of the United States and Alaska showing locations of radio and TV stations.
 Green circles indicate radio stations, larger circles represent more stations in that area.
 Darker green circles indicate TV stations.
 Alaska is shown with a few stations.
 The map includes state boundaries, with key for radio and TV stations.